Israelis: Don't Worry, Be Happy

 While we hope that life is always filled with joy, and even among trying times there are always things to celebrate, Adar makes us seek these out and highlight them.
 In this context, two thoughts came to mind.

-A few months ago, Israel was ranked 11th as among the most happy people/countries in the world.
+Israel has been ranked 11th among the most happy people/countries in the world.
 The UN-commissioned world happiness report listed only 10 countries in which the citizens are happier.
 For some, this will sound like a paradox, almost justifiably, as it’s most common in the media to depict Israel simplistically as a place of conflict, war and terrorism.